You will use домой with verbs of motion. These verbs describe destination and mode of transportation. You will use дома for location.

-You can conduct a very interesing experiment.
+You can conduct a very interesting experiment.
 Ask any Russian to say not "лошади идут" and "лошадь идут".
-Of cousre, it is incorrect.
+Of course, it is incorrect.
 Then ask another Russian to say what he heard.
-IMHO, that man will say, that he will have heard "лошади", and he will have heard the double "и")))
+IMHO, that person will say, that he hears "лошади", and the double "и")))

 идёт - д' is a soft consonant [и-д'-о-т]